Lead & Air Testing

 In July 2014, several agencies conducted a health study to evaluate the association between lead in the environment and blood lead levels in children living near the John T. Lewis (Anzon) site in Kensington.

-The study found that the majority of households tested had elevated levels of lead in their soil.
+Environmental testing found that the majority of households tested had elevated levels of lead in their soil.
 However, the study found that elevated soil lead, by itself, was not a risk factor for elevated blood lead.
 Living close to a former lead emitting facility also did not increase the chance of a child having an elevated blood lead level.

 If a household had two or more elevated environmental results (soil, dust or water), the children were more likely to have an elevated blood lead level.

 Under the Philadelphia Lead Paint Disclosure and Certification Law, if a building was built before 1978 and will be occupied by a child six years or younger, property owners must conduct environmental testing and provide tenants with certification that it is lead-free or lead safe.
 The landlord must have the tenant sign the certification.